LaurentVeyssier/Pricing-optimization-Model/README.md

 -  At optimal price, ticket_sold* = demand - price* = demand - demand/2 = demand/2.
     - This optimal price is only relevant when the number of available tickets is at least half of the demand.
     - The price should not be lower than demand - remaining number of tickets
+    - Below are the revenue function of price or tickets sold assuming demand = 150 and max tickets of 100.

 ![](asset/revenue_curve.png)